PLAWES

 Short description

-The aim of WP 2 is an exemplary consideration of the input paths for microplastics by investigation of important point sources such as wastewater treatment plants and separation water sewer systems as well as the diffuse input from drains and atmosphere.
-For this purpose, selected sampling points in the Weser river basin are characterised taking into account different landscape areas and land use types.
-The focus is on quantifying the entry points of microplastics.
-Sampling is synchronised with the campaigns at the Weser.
+The aim of WP 2 was an exemplary consideration of the input paths for microplastics by investigation of important point sources such as wastewater treatment plants and separation water sewer systems as well as the diffuse input from drains and atmosphere.
+For this purpose, selected sampling points in the Weser river basin were characterised taking into account different landscape areas and land use types.
+The focus lay on quantifying the entry points of microplastics.
+Sampling was synchronised with the campaigns at the Weser.

 WP 3 Model-based accounting of diffuse and point-shaped MP entries